UsabilityEngineering/Tracking/phase1/README.md

 #### Question 7:
 ##### How many animals/pets do you have?
-  This was a multiple choice question where we found that the majority of people (64.7%) have one or fewer pets.
-5.9% have 2 pets, 11.8% have 3 pets, and, what was really surprising was that, 17.6% have more than 5 pets.
+  This was a multiple choice question where we found that the majority of people have one pets, with only 27.78% saying no (33.33% if you count the blank answer as a negative).
+33.33% have one pet, 5.9% have
+  2 pets, 11.8% have 3 pets, and, what was really surprising, was that 17.6% have more than 5 pets.

 #### Question 8:
 ##### Have you used a GPS tracker before?